Exercise and Conditioning Help You Heal, Try Rebounding!

 Reading Time: 4 minutes

-I have blogged in the past about motivators and touched on a physical fitness course I took in my final semester at Iowa State University.
-This was the spring of 1995.
-In the course, we focused on conditioning and exercise techniques through personal fitness.
+I’ve blogged about motivators and touched on a physical fitness course I took in my final semester at Iowa State University.
+During the Spring 1995 course, we focused on conditioning and exercise techniques through personal fitness.

 The course taught me a lot, especially to be humble, to not worry about how you look, and to work your hardest.
-This is all in consideration that I was the oldest in the class, had to pump the milk out before I did anything, and certainly had the most outdated exercise clothing.
-But I was not the slowest or the weakest!
+This is all in consideration that I was the oldest in the class, had to pump the milk out of my breasts before I did anything, and certainly had the most outdated exercise clothing that warranted chuckles.
+But I was not the slowest nor the weakest!

 Looks just like me back then; even today!

-I work with people who are either released to work [following an injury] or are still striving for maximum medical improvement.
-I know it’s hard to be patient [and a patient] during the recovery process following an injury.
-It may seem as though your body will never be the same…..but it will, trust me, if you work your hardest.
-In fact, your body can become stronger and better than before an injury.
+I’ve worked with people who are either released to work [following an injury] or are still striving for maximum medical improvement.
+I know it’s hard to be patient [and a patient] during the recovery process.
+It may seem as though your body will never be the same, but it will, trust me, if you work your hardest.

 1. Exercise increases the blood flow to the injury, which increases oxygen flow to promote healing.
 It also sweeps some debris away from the injury site and brings in immune-system cells to clean up the rest.